14 pages | 5 B/W Illus.

-This book is essential reading for all students of public policy, administration and management as well as more broadly for relevant courses in health, social welfare, environment, development, and local government, as well as those managers and practitioners involved in Executive Education and policy design work on the ground.
+This book is essential reading for all students of public policy, administration and management as well as more broadly for relevant courses in health, social welfare, environment, development and local government, in addition to those managers and practitioners involved in Executive Education and policy design work on the ground.

 "Michael Howlett’s Policy Design Primer usefully distils over forty years of research and practice into a single, highly accessible volume.
 The bad news is that a surprisingly large amount of public policy fails to deliver what it promises.
 But armed with this book, students and practitioners are more likely to discover what works, when and for whom – vital pre-requisites for more effective societal problem solving." - Professor Andrew Jordan, University of East Anglia, UK.